niektemme/smarttherm-rpi/README.md

 - logging - should be installed by default

 ### Python file location
 The init.d script assumes the python script is located in /usr/local/smarttherm/ .
-This can be modified to any location on the raspberry py.
+This can be modified to any location on the Raspberry PI.

 ### Making the python file executable
 The python file has to be executable to run in the background.
 Do: sudo chmod a+x ./smarttherm.py from the script location.